DebugML/debugml.github.io/_posts/2024-06-14-compositional-concepts.md

 </ul>

 ## CCE Concepts are More Compositional

-How do we measure the compositionality of a set of concept representations?
-Compositionality has been evaluated in [existing work](https://openreview.net/pdf?id=HJz05o0qK7) on representation learning, and we adapt these metrics for concept learning.
+To see if CCE find concepts which are more compositional than existing approaches, we need a way to evaluate the compositionality of concept representations.
+Compositionality has been evaluated in [existing work from Andreas](https://openreview.net/pdf?id=HJz05o0qK7) on representation learning, and we adapt these metrics for concept learning.
 To measure compositionality, we assume that a dataset with labeled concepts is used and we evaluate how well the discovered concepts match the labeled concepts and their compositionality structure.

 The compositionality score of discovered concepts on a dataset $$D$$ where each sample embedding $$z$$ has associated concepts $$C$$ is given by the following: